patternfly/patternfly/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the problem**
-This is an issue with [ ] Patternfly 5  [ ] Patternfly 6  [ ] other.
+This is an issue with
+- [ ] Patternfly 5
+- [ ] Patternfly 6
+- [ ] other

-A clear and concise description of the problem.
+Please give a clear and concise description of the problem.
 Which components are affected?

 **How do you reproduce the problem?**
 Provide steps to reproduce.
 A [codepen](http://codepen.io) or [codesandbox](https://codesandbox.io/) demonstrating the problem is appreciated.